alexandmi/PINNs/README.md

 	x0 = x.get(0)
 	x1 = x.get(1)

 ***Note 1:*** Watch out for the numbering used for the DE variables.
 In many mathematical statements the numbering starts from 1, but the first element in the Domain is returned with get(0).
-In the example above, the original domain variables were $x_1$ and $x_2$, but to avoid confusion when handled in the code, they were renamed to `x0` and  `x1` respectfully.
+In the example above, the original domain variables were $x_1$ and $x_2$, but to avoid confusion when handled in the code, they were renamed to `x0` and  `x1` respectively.

 ***Note 2:*** Keep in mind that while the original x variable is a Domain object, variables `x0` and `x1` are tensorflow.Variable tensors, so properties of Domain do not apply to them.